MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 **Note that we need you to complete all the steps in order to move forward with certification.** If you would like to add teammates to manage your connector, let your Microsoft contact know.

-After your connector code review is complete, you will need to submit a demo video to us outlining the following scenarios:
+After your connector code review is complete, you'll need to submit a demo video to us outlining the following scenarios:
-- Load the connector as a custom connector in Power BI Desktop
+- Load the connector as a custom connector in Power BI Desktop.
-- Select the connector from Get Data
+- Select the connector from **Get Data**.
-- Successfully authenticate to the connector
+- Successfully authenticate to the connector.
-- Select a table from the Navigator experience
+- Select a table from the **Navigator** experience.
-- Load the data into Power BI Desktop and create a simple report
+- Load the data into Power BI Desktop and create a simple report.
-- Publish the report to Power BI Service
+- Publish the report to the Power BI service.
-- Update the data in your end service backend (any simple data value update)
+- Update the data in your end service backend (any simple data value update).
-- Successfully refresh the dataset in Power BI Service using the connector through the on-premises data gateway.
+- Successfully refresh the dataset in the Power BI service using the connector through the on-premises data gateway.
 Refresh the report visual.
 The changed data value should be updated.
 - Successfully refresh in Power BI Desktop.
 The changed data value should be updated.

 ### Updates